Author: Troy Denning

 Batu’s wife Wu, a strong-willed and independent woman, spends the novel trying to protect a secret entrusted to her by her husband and trying to discern the identity of the spy in the Emperor’s court.
 When she gets too close to the answer, the spy ruthlessly kills her and her two children.
 This gives Batu plenty of reasons to be upset for the rest of the novel, and is the main motivation behind his defection to the Tuigan once peace is re-established.
 Her death marks the point in the story where I started to check out, unfortunately, because Batu’s angsting and anger ultimately aren’t all that interesting.
 He was a more interesting character at the start of the novel, when he was balancing a web of conflicting responsibilities and trying to do his best to navigate a complex world; by the end he’s more of a bloodthirsty death seeker who’s severed all his earthly ties and lives only for combat, which is a big step down character-wise.

-But did she really end up in the refrigerator?
+But did Wu really end up in the refrigerator?
 This situation doesn’t seem quite as straightforward as your usual fridge-stuffing.
 Wu is more than just an appendage to the male protagonist; she’s a capable, independent character who’s trying to do right by both her family and her country.
-She dies after the failure of her high-risk attempt to steal evidence to incriminate the spy, so her death isn’t the sort of passive thing where a villain hurts her to get at the protagonist.
+She dies after the failure of her risky attempt to steal evidence to incriminate the spy, so her death was the logical result of her actions rather than a passive thing where a villain hurts her to get at the protagonist.
 I think of Wu as more of a deuteragonist than a plot device — she deliberately took a big gamble and lost, but her heroic sacrifice ultimately saves the country.
 Yes, she died, and yes, it furthers Batu’s character development, but it doesn’t quite seem like a refrigerator case to me.

 I found the plot structure rather odd, as well.
 The central “repel the barbarian invasion” plot wraps up at around the 75% mark in somewhat of an anticlimax, and then the book staggers on for another quarter in an extended denouement.
 Batu abandons his old life, defects to the Tuigan, adjusts to life among the horde, travels many hundreds of miles away, then battles a random army, all of it sufficiently different in tone and characterization to feel like an except from a separate book rather than the conclusion to Dragonwall.